-Harald Gjermundrod is currently a Professor of Computer Science and Associate Head of the Department of Computer Science at the University of Nicosia, which he joined in September 2008.
+Harald Gjermundrød is currently a Professor of Computer Science in the Department of Computer Science at the University of Nicosia, which he joined in September 2008.
 Prior to this, he was a post-doctorate associate (2006-2008) at the High-Performance Computing Systems Laboratory in the Computer Science Department of the University of Cyprus.

-Gjermundrod received his PhD, MS, and BS degrees in computer science from Washington State University in 2006, 2001, 1999 respectively and Dipl.-Ing degree from Oslo University College in 1998.
+Gjermundrød received his PhD, MS, and BS degrees in computer science from Washington State University in 2006, 2001, 1999 respectively and Dipl.-Ing degree from Oslo Metropolitan University in 1998.
 His research interests include Distributed Computing Systems, Computer Security, Cyber Security, Data Protection, and Blockchain Technology.
-He is a co-director of the Informatics Security Laboratory at the University of Nicosia that is conducting research on active defence and data protection.
+He is a co-director of the Informatics Security Laboratory at University of Nicosia that is conducting research on active defense and data protection.

-Gjermundrod has co-authored more than 50 peer-reviewed scientific publications, served on the programme committee for more than 70 scientific conferences and has been a reviewer for several scientific journals.
-He has also given conference keynote presentations, served on conference panels, served as conference session chair, and moderated the panel.
+Gjermundrød has co-authored more than 50 peer reviewed scientific publications, served on the program committee for more than 70 scientific conferences and has been a reviewer for several scientific journals.
+He has also given conference keynote presentations, served on conference panels, served as conference session chair, and moderated panel.
 He was elevated to committer status for the Eclipse open source project, and is currently listed as an Eclipse alumni.
-He is also a senior member of ACM and chair of the ACM Cyprus chapter since 2015.
+He is also a senior member of ACM and was the chair of the ACM Cyprus chapter from 2015 until 2018.